ibpdas/ValueLine/README.md

 ---

 ## 1. What the model solves

-Most public sector organisations find it difficult to show how data strategy activity leads to maturity and then to outcomes.
+Most public sector organisations struggle to show how data-strategy activity leads to maturity and, ultimately, to outcomes.

-The problem is attribution.
-Data teams usually control the inputs, but not the outcomes.
+The core problem is attribution: data teams usually control the inputs, but not the outcomes or the pace at which they appear.

-This model brings clarity by structuring the story into three causal levels:
+The ValueLine model brings clarity by structuring the story into **three causal levels** that operate on **different time horizons** and with **different degrees of control**:

-1. **Level 1.
-Build the foundational enablers**
+### Level 1.
+Build the foundational enablers
-   Conditions that data leaders and teams directly control.
+Conditions that data leaders and teams directly influence.
-   These are co-designed and contextual.
-This example includes strategy alignment, shared leadership, common foundations, grassroots community and cross-functional engagement.
+These are the fastest to move because they relate to strategic alignment, governance, design, capability and early cultural shifts.

-2. **Level 2.
-Enable maturity**
+### Level 2.
+Enable maturity
 How the wider system behaves when Level 1 is working.
-   Uses, data, leadership, culture, tools and skills develop toward a more capable and sustainable data ecosystem.
+This takes longer because it depends on adoption, behaviour change, leadership reinforcement, operational context and real-world use of data.

-3. **Level 3.
-Influence outcomes**
+### Level 3.
+Influence outcomes
-   Direct value created when maturity is in place.
-   Financial savings, user satisfaction, time savings, operational efficiency and public good contributions.
+Where public value eventually becomes visible.
+These take the longest because outcomes rely on cross-organisational change, partners’ incentives, operational cycles and external conditions.

-This creates a clean chain of reasoning:
+The model creates a clean causal chain:
-**Level 1 activities shape Level 2 maturity, which influences Level 3 outcomes.**
+**Level 1 activities shape Level 2 maturity, which influences Level 3 outcomes — each on its own timeline.**
+### On time horizons
+Outcomes often appear much later than the foundational work that enables them.
+This model therefore encourages leaders to track **foundations now**, **maturity next**, and **outcomes over time**, rather than expecting immediate value signals from long-term changes.

-> **Caveat – scope and boundaries**
+## Caveat – scope and boundaries

->
-> This dashboard focuses on the **direct outcomes and impact** of organisational data strategy work.
+This dashboard focuses on the **direct and near-term effects** of organisational data-strategy work.
+It is designed to show how foundational activity improves system conditions and maturity over time, not to capture every form of value a data ecosystem can create.

-> It is **not** a data valuation framework and does not assess wider social, environmental or economic value.
+It does **not** serve as a data-valuation framework and does not estimate wider social, environmental or economic value.
-> It is also **not designed for sector wide or national data strategies**, where incentives, scale and value mechanisms differ significantly.
+It is also **not intended for sector-wide or national data strategies**, where incentives, scale, partners and value mechanisms differ significantly.

-> **Regulatory obligations vs strategic value:**
+### Regulatory obligations vs strategic value
-> Many teams already manage data well for compliance, audit and legal requirements but **compliance is not the same as value**.
+Many teams already manage data effectively for compliance, audit and legal purposes.
+Compliance protects integrity and reduces risk, but **compliance is not the same as value**.
-> Compliance keeps data safe; strategy ensures data can be reused, connected and translated into outcomes and impact.
+Strategy work focuses on the **conditions that enable data to be reused, connected and translated into improved maturity and future outcomes**.

 ## 2. The three levels at a glance